Lab-Topology-Builder/LTB-K8s-Backend/docs/concepts.md

 ## Lab Template

 Lab Template is a YAML file that defines the topology of the lab.
-It contains information about the virtual machines and containers that are part of the lab, as well as the network topology.
+It contains information about the devices that are part of the lab, as well as the network topology.
 <!-- TODO: add code example -->

+## Device

+A device is either a KubeVirt VM or a container.
+It has a device type, a device version, and a device name.

 ## Lab

 Lab is a YAML file (CR) that defines a lab instance.
 It holds the details from the lab template, and some additional information, such as the lab name.
+It also has a status field that is updated by the Kubernetes operator.
 <!-- TODO: add code example -->

 ## Lab Instance (Lab)